 Every six months the Inspector-General also publishes an indexed list of files at www.igt.gov.au.

 Documents open to public access

-A detailed listing of Inspector-General documents published during the year and available on request — reports, discussion papers, issues papers and annual reports — is available at www.igt.gov.au.
+A detailed listing of Inspector-General documents published during the year — reports, discussion papers, issues papers and annual reports — is available at www.igt.gov.au.

 The Inspector-General has a policy of publishing all new issues papers and discussion papers on the Inspector-General’s website at the time of release.

 All reports to government will also be placed on the Inspector-General’s website following the release of the report by the Minister or the tabling of the report in both Houses of Parliament.

 If a member of the public requests a document and the Inspector-General approves access, the Inspector-General will provide copies of documents after the applicant pays any charges.

 Members of the public are also able to obtain access to available documents, by arrangement, at:

 Freedom of information applications and initial contact points